Even Shakespeare would struggle to capture these Games

 Some 10,500 athletes from 204 countries are taking part, including Libya and Egypt which have emerged from the tumult of revolution.
 Seeds of social change were reflected in Saudi Arabia sending its first women to the Olympics.

-On the field of play there has been the spectacle of agonizingly close contests.
+On the field of play there has been the spectacle of agonisingly close contests.

 At the other end of the spectrum, a handful of athletes destroyed their rivals in something bordering on disdain.